nbia-gwastro/binlite/README.md

 The calculations for generating flux timeseries assume that the outer-disk and each minidisk are described by independent Shakura-Sunyaev alpha-disk solutions.
 See the associated paper D'Orazio, Duffell & Tiede (2024) for more detail.

 Each module can also be run directly by running `python -m binlite.accretion` or `python -m binlite.flux`.
-For each module this will run a small example script (that additionally requires a `matplotlib` installation).
+For each module this will run a small example script (that additionally requires a `matplotlib` installation; not specified as a dependency).
 The `accretion` example will generate figures like Figs. 2, 3 & 4 in D'Orazio, Duffell & Tiede (2024), and the `flux` example will create figures like Fig. 7 (without the lensed or boosted components).